-In 2014, the NAEP Technology and Engineering Literacy Assessment will be conducted at the national level for grade 8.
-The assessment will include tasks and items sampled from the domain of technology and engineering literacy achievement identified by the intersection of the three major areas of technology and engineering literacy and the crosscutting practices.
+In 2014 the NAEP Technology and Engineering Literacy Assessment will likely be conducted at one grade level.
+The assessment will include tasks and items sampled from the domain of technology and engineering literacy achievement identified by the intersection of the three major areas of technology and engineering literacy and the cross-cutting practices at grades 4, 8, and 12.
 The assessment will be administered by computer and will be composed of sets of long scenarios, short scenarios, and discrete items.
-Within each of these types of tasks there will be a variety of selected-response items and short and extended constructed-response items.
+Within each of these types of tasks there will be a variety of selected response items and short and extended constructed response items.
 Student responses will be measured both directly and, in the scenario-based tasks, through their interactions with simulated tools and their manipulation of components of systems.